Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 Inventory → Operations → Replenishment

 • Create a reordering rule for each product that needs automatic replenishment.
-Set the minimum quantity, maximum quantity, and preferred vendor.
+Set minimum quantity, maximum quantity, and preferred vendor.

 • Do not create reordering rules before products and vendors are fully configured.
 A rule with no vendor assigned generates a procurement error on every scheduler run.